kolosovsky/book-notes/React docs/Hooks/Hooks API reference/useSyncExternalStore.md

 );
 ```

 `getSnapshot` must return a cached value.
-If getSnapshot is called multiple times in a row, it must return the same
+If `getSnapshot` is called multiple times in a row, it must return the same
 exact value unless there was a store update in between.

-A shim is provided for supporting multiple React versions published as use-sync-external-store/shim.
+A shim is provided for supporting multiple React versions published as `use-sync-external-store/shim`.
 This shim will
 prefer `useSyncExternalStore` when available, and fallback to a user-space implementation when it’s not.

-As a convenience, we also provide a version of the API with automatic support for memoizing the result of getSnapshot
+As a convenience, we also provide a version of the API with automatic support for memoizing the result of `getSnapshot`
-published as use-sync-external-store/with-selector.
+published as `use-sync-external-store/with-selector`.